-- i. conversion of existing buildings provided that: - the building is structurally sound and capable of conversion without major or complete reconstruction, tantamount to the erection of a new building; and - the building is suitable for the specific re-use; and - any inherent traditional historic or architectural features of merit in the building are retained; - development of land on the edge of settlement boundaries of tier 2 local ii. service centres, tier 3 sustainable villages, and tier 4 defined villages provided that: - there are no more suitable sites or buildings available either within a nearby settlement boundary or on brownfield land; and - it is specifically for a rural activity which cannot be located elsewhere; b. - the development is of an appropriate scale and well related to the form of the settlement and does not exacerbate ribbon development or result in a fragmented pattern of development; and - a logical new site boundary is formed, utilising existing features wherever possible, or suitable boundary treatment, supplemented by sensitive landscaping measures.
+- i. conversion of existing buildings provided that: - a. the building is structurally sound and capable of conversion without major or complete reconstruction, tantamount to the erection of a new building; and - b. the building is suitable for the specific re-use; and - c. any inherent traditional historic or architectural features of merit in the building are retained; - ii. development of land on the edge of settlement boundaries of tier 2 local service centres, tier 3 sustainable villages, and tier 4 defined villages provided that: - a. there are no more suitable sites or buildings available either within a nearby settlement boundary or on brownfield land; and - b. it is specifically for a rural activity which cannot be located elsewhere; and - c. the development is of an appropriate scale and well related to the form of the settlement and does not exacerbate ribbon development or result in a fragmented pattern of development; and - d. a logical new site boundary is formed, utilising existing features wherever possible, or suitable boundary treatment, supplemented by sensitive landscaping measures.